Abhishek5211/PintOS/README.md

 # PintOS
 #### Operating System CT[656] Case Study Assignment IOE

 Developed at Stanford, PintOS is a straightforward operating system used for teaching-learning purposes.
 Mainstream Linux OS codes are complex, with  millions of lines of code of great complexity rendering them hard to study.
-PintOS is only of about 10000 codes and provides a barebone OS for students to learn the basics of OS concepts and implement their features and modules.
+PintOS kernel is only of about 10000 lines of code and provides a barebone OS for students to learn the basics of OS concepts and implement features and modules on their own.

 # PintOS Installation Guide on WSL (Ubuntu) in Windows